leota/electron-angular4-sqlite3/README.md

 This is a sample project to show how to build a desktop app using Electron, Angular 4 and Sqlite3

+## Info about branches
+#### master
+Show the essential configuration to build a desktop app with Electron, Angular and Sqlite.
+#### community (WIP)
+Will enable user to create communities/organizations, add people to them and manage their data.

 ## Setup
 ```
 git clone git@github.com:leota/electron-angular4-sqlite3.git